 |

-In designing a resuscitation strategy that
+In designing a resuscitation

-is beneficial it is important to recognize
+strategy that is beneficial it is important

-that certain lethal injuries can be
+to recognize that certain lethal injuries

-defined.
-These include severe head
+can be defined.
+These include severe

-injuries, life threatening airway injuries,
+head injuries, life threatening airway

-significant chest injuries to the heart and
+injuries, significant chest injuries to the

-great vessels with exsanguination, massively
+heart and great vessels with exsanguination,

-disruptive abdominal visceral injuries with
+massively disruptive abdominal visceral

-exsanguination and injuries with significant
+injuries with exsanguination and injuries

-exsanguinating retroperitoneal bleeding such
+retroperitoneal bleeding such as massive

-as massive pelvic fractures.
-Resuscitation
+pelvic fractures.
+Resuscitation aimed

-aimed at these patients will unlikely be
+at these patients will unlikely be

 associated with improved outcomes.

-When one reviews the development of trauma
+When one reviews the

-systems and the effects of fluid
+development of trauma systems and the

-resuscitation, it is difficult to evaluate
+effects of fluid resuscitation, it is

-the data.
-Reports vary by where death occurs
+difficult to evaluate the data.
+Reports vary

-(in the field, in the hospital, or in the
+by where death occurs (in the field, in the

-operating room) and it is also difficult to
+hospital, or in the operating room) and it

-sort out the effects of transport times, the
+is also difficult to sort out the effects of

-presence of airway control and ventilation,
+transport times, the presence of airway

-the type and degree of fluid resuscitation
+control and ventilation, the type and degree

-or use of MAST suits, and the impact of
+of fluid resuscitation or use of MAST suits,

-The first true useful study that identified
+The first true useful study

-the timeliness of care relative to bleeding
+that identified the timeliness of care

-came from the Birmingham Accident Hospital
+Birmingham Accident Hospital in 1968.1

-in 1968.1 Sevitt demonstrated in
+Sevitt demonstrated in review of 250

-review of 250 patients over 5 years that 28%
+patients over 5 years that 28% of patients

-this was the first indication of patients
+first indication of patients who were

-who were bleeding to death rapidly.
+bleeding to death rapidly.
 This

 suggested that early fluid resuscitation for